govtechmy/directory-scraper/directory_scraper/src/workflows/README.md

 Two-Level Hashing Implementation:

 File-Level Hash (SHA_INDEX):
-- When a file is uploaded, its entire content is hashed.
+- When a file is processed, its entire content is hashed using SHA-256.
+- Before uploaded, this new hash is compared against the one stored in SHA_INDEX (an index in your Elasticsearch).
-- If this hash matches the one stored in the SHA_INDEX, no further action is taken (the file hasn’t changed).
+- If the hashes match, no further action is taken (the file content hasn’t changed).
-- If the hash differs, the file proceeds to Document-Level Hashing.
+- If the hashes differ, the new hash is stored in SHA_INDEX, and the file proceeds to Document-Level Hashing to process individual records.

 Document-Level Hash (sha_256_hash):
 - The content of each document(row) in the file is hashed.